 If we are notified of a court order or other legal process (including garnishment or any equivalent process) affecting you, or if we otherwise believe we are required to do so in order to comply with applicable law or regulatory requirements, we may be required to take certain actions, including holding payments to/from your PayPal account, placing a reserve or limitation on your PayPal account, or releasing your funds.
 We will decide, in our sole discretion, which action is required of us.
 Unless the court order, applicable law, regulatory requirement or other legal process requires otherwise, we will notify you of these actions.
 We do not have an obligation to contest or appeal any court order or legal process involving you or your PayPal account.
-When we implement a hold, reserve or limitation as a result of a court order, applicable law, regulatory requirement or other legal process, the hold, reserve or limitation may remain in place longer than 180 days.
+When we implement a hold, reserve or limitation as a result of a court order, applicable law, regulatory requirement in place longer than 180 days.

-Protection from Unauthorized Transactions
+Liability for Unauthorized Transactions and Other Errors Protection from Unauthorized Transactions